mjorgen1/explore-fair-impacts/README.md

 **Datasets**:
 Our simulated datasets are based on Hardt et al.'s 2016 dataset.
 - Download the data folder from the Github repository for [fairmlbook](https://github.com/fairmlbook/fairmlbook.github.io/tree/master/code/creditscore) (Barocas, Hardt and Narayanan 2018)
-- Save it to the root directory of this repository (csvs should be in the folder 'data')
+- Save it to the root directory of this repository (csvs should be in the folder 'data/raw/')
 - Then run: ```delayedimpact/Liu_paper_code/FICO-figures.ipynb```

 # Repo Structure